Rebecca Kuntz Willits, PhD

 Professor and Chair

 The chemical engineering program offers students a broad education built on fundamentals in science, mathematics, and engineering, which are then applied to a variety of contemporary problems using modern tools, such as computational software and computer-aided design.
 Chemical engineers have traditionally been employed in chemical, petrochemical, agricultural chemical, pulp and paper, plastics, cosmetics, and textiles industries and in consulting and design firms.
-Today, chemical engineers also play an integral role in emerging biological and advanced materials fields, including nanotechnology.
+Today, chemical engineers play an integral role in providing innovative solutions related to environmental and energy systems, advanced and flexible manufacturing, personalized medicine, and novel materials for everyday living.
 For example, chemical engineers are creating new materials needed for space exploration, alternative energy sources, and faster, self-powered computer chips.
-In biotechnology and bioengineering, chemical engineers are working to understand human diseases, developing new therapies and drug delivery systems, and producing new medicines through cell culture techniques.
-Chemical engineers employ nanotechnology to revolutionize sensors, security systems, and medical diagnostics and treatments.
+In biotechnology and bioengineering, chemical engineers are working to recapitulate and regenerate tissue, develop new therapies and drug delivery systems, and utilize the microbiome to advance medicine and sustainability.
+Chemical engineers design new materials to revolutionize sensors, support decarbonization, detect security breaches, and diagnose and treat health conditions.
 In addition to creating important products, chemical engineers are also involved in protecting our environment by exploring ways to reduce acid rain and smog; to recycle and reduce wastes; to develop new sources of environmentally clean energy; and to design inherently safe, efficient, and “green” processes.
-The role of chemical engineering is to develop new products and to design processes while reducing costs, increasing production, and improving the quality and safety of new products.
+Through the design of new materials, products, and processes while reducing costs, increasing production, and improving the quality, sustainability, and safety of new products, chemical engineers impact our daily lives.

 Mission of the Department